 How do credit bureaus get your information?

-The data that the bureaus collect come from a variety of sources.
+The information that the bureaus collect comes from a variety of sources.

-Why might your credit reports and scores be different depending on the bureau?
+Why are your credit reports and scores different from bureau to bureau?

 Other important credit bureaus